waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/0-requirements.md

 ### Relevance to the System

-This is relevant to my project as i am trying to apeal to one group of individuals, which is gym goers.
+This is relevant to my project as i am trying to appeal to one group of individuals, which is gym goers.

 ### Impact / Considerations